Basque–Icelandic pidgin: History of the glossaries

 These manuscripts were found in the mid-1920s by the Icelandic philologist Jón Helgason in the Arnamagnæan Collection at the University of Copenhagen.
-He copied the glossaries, translated the Icelandic words into German and sent the copies to professor C.C.
-Uhlenbeck at Leiden University in the Netherlands.
+He copied the glossaries, translated the Icelandic words into German and sent the copies to professor C. C. Uhlenbeck at Leiden University in the Netherlands.
 Uhlenbeck had expertise in Basque, but since he retired from the university in 1926, he gave the glossaries to his post-graduate student Nicolaas Gerard Hendrik Deen.
 Deen consulted with the Basque scholar Julio de Urquijo, and in 1937, Deen published his doctoral thesis on the Basque–Icelandic glossaries.
-It was called Glossaria duo vasco-islandica and written in Latin, though most of the phrases of the glossaries were also translated into German and Spanish.
+It was titled Glossaria duo vasco-islandica and written in Latin, though most of the phrases of the glossaries were also translated into German and Spanish.

-In 1986 Jón Ólafsson's manuscripts were brought back from Denmark to Iceland.
+In 1986, Jón Ólafsson's manuscripts were brought back from Denmark to Iceland.

+The manuscript with the glossaries (University of Iceland):

 There is also evidence of a third contemporary Basque–Icelandic glossary.
 In a letter, the Icelandic linguist Sveinbjörn Egilsson mentioned a document with two pages containing "funny words and glosses" and he copied eleven examples of them.
 The glossary itself has been lost, but the letter is still preserved at the National Library of Iceland.
 There is no pidgin element in the examples he copies.

 The fourth glossary

 A fourth Basque–Icelandic glossary was found at the Houghton Library at Harvard University.
 It had been collected by the German historian Konrad von Maurer when he visited Iceland in 1858, the manuscript is from the late 18th century or the early 19th century.
-The glossary was discovered around 2008, the original owner hadn't identified the manuscript as containing Basque text.
-Only two of the pages contain Basque–Icelandic glossary, the surrounding material includes unrelated things such as instructions about magic and casting love spells.
-It is clear that the copyist wasn't aware that they were copying Basque glossary, as the text has the heading "A few Latin glosses".
+The glossary was discovered around 2008, the original owner had not identified the manuscript as containing Basque text.
+Only two of the pages contain Basque–Icelandic glossary; the material surrounding includes unrelated items such as instructions about magic and casting love spells.
+It is clear that the copyist was not aware that they were copying Basque glossary, as the text has the heading "A few Latin glosses".
 Many of the entries are corrupted or wrong, seemingly made by someone not used to writing.
-A large number of the entries aren't a part of Deen's glossary, and so the manuscript is thought to be a copy of an unknown Basque–Icelandic glossary.
-A total of 68 words and phrases could be discerned, but with some uncertainty.
+A large number of the entries are not a part of Deen's glossary, and so the manuscript is thought to be a copy of an unknown Basque–Icelandic glossary.
+A total of 68 words and phrases can be discerned, but with some uncertainty.